31 test positive for HIV in Pakistan

-Thirty-one of 2,500 persons were found to be HIV positive during a screening programme for the virus conducted in Pakistan's Sindh province on Saturday, health authorities said
+Thirty-one people were tested HIV positive during a screening programme conducted in Pakistan's Sindh province on Saturday, health authorities said amid a probe by international experts from the WHO to check the outbreak of the deadly virus.

-The new cases in Shikarpur district see a surge in cases of HIV in Sindh after 215 positive cases, including 181 children, were reported in Ratodero district of Larkana last month, reports Geo News.
+The new cases in Shikarpur district see a surge in cases of HIV (Human Immunodeficiency Virus) in Sindh after 215 positive cases, including 181 children, were reported in Ratodero district of Larkana last month, Geo News reported.

+According to District Health Officer Shabbir Sheikh, 2,500 people were screened out of which 31 tested positive, the report said.

+He stressed on the need to make HIV control programme more effective, at national and provincial levels.

+He said that Pakistan has the highest number of Hepatitis B cases in the world and Hepatitis C was also turning out to be a big challenge, adding that if not addressed, HIV too would become a big problem.

-Citizens have also asked the Sindh government to take adequate measures to counter the disease.
+Citizens have also asked to take adequate measures to counter the disease.

 In total, 76.1 million people worldwide have been infected with HIV, since the epidemic started in the 1980s.
 Some 35 million have died, according to official figures.